pagopa/terraform-azurerm-v3/tests/function_app/README.md

-# Test for Azure function app
+# Test for Azure the function_app module

-Terraform template to test the Azure function app module
+Terraform template to test the Azure function_app module

 ## How to use it